Herb Crusted Salmon Fillet and Cheesy Dauphinoise

 Peel and slice the potatoes into 1cm thick slices.
-When boiling, add them to the water and simmer until just tender, 8-12 mins.
+When boiling, add the potato slices to the water and simmer until just tender, 8-12 mins.

-Once cooked, reserve some of the potato cooking water (see ingredients for amount), then carefully drain in a colander.
+Once cooked, reserve some of the potato water (see pantry for amount), then carefully drain in a colander.

-Pop the breadcrumbs into a bowl with the olive oil for the crumb (see ingredients for amount) and half the chives.
-Season with salt and pepper, then mix together.
+Pop the breadcrumbs and mixed herbs into a bowl with the olive oil for the crumb (see pantry for amount).
+Season with salt and pepper, then mix well.

-Lay the salmon fillets, skin-side down, onto a lined baking tray and spread 1 tsp of creme fraiche on each fillet.
-Top with the herby breadcrumbs, pressing them down to ensure they stick.
+Lay the salmon fillets, skin-side down, onto a lined baking tray and spread 1 tsp creme fraiche over each fillet.
+Spoon over the breadcrumb mixture, pressing it down with a spoon.
 Set aside.
 IMPORTANT: Wash your hands and equipment after handling raw fish.

 When the potatoes are cooked and drained, pop your (now empty) pan back on medium heat with a drizzle of oil.

-Bake on the top shelf of your oven until golden brown and bubbly, 15-20 mins.
+Bake on the middle shelf of your oven until golden brown and bubbly, 15-20 mins.
 TIP: Put the dish on a baking tray to catch any drips.

-When the potatoes have been in the oven for 5 mins, pop the salmon on the middle shelf to bake until the crumbs are golden and the salmon is cooked through, 10-15 mins.
-IMPORTANT: The salmon is cooked when opaque in the middle.
+After 5 mins of baking, pop the salmon on the top shelf to bake until the crumb is golden and the fish is cooked, 10-15 mins.
+IMPORTANT: The fish is cooked when opaque in the middle.